dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 make
 ```

-And you can also check the versions in the docker container.
+You can also check the versions in the docker container.
 ```
 # OS version
 lsb_release -a